lf-/gankra.github.io/blah/compact-unwinding/index.md

 * `.eh_frame` -- same as debug_frame but non-standard/tweaked

-To properly use these sections you need to know one more detail: an executable is actually many disparate reloctable pieces of code that have been stitched together by both a static linker (at compile time) and a dynamic linker (at runtime).
+To properly use these sections you need to know one more detail: an executable is actually many disparate relocatable pieces of code that have been stitched together by both a static linker (at compile time) and a dynamic linker (at runtime).
 To handle this, the executable is sliced up into "modules" which generally refer to a particular static or dynamic library (e.g. `libsystem_pthread.dylib`).